J-manLans/game-launcher/Laboration_2/README.md

 This section describes the step-by-step approach used to develop the program.
 The program relies on four main classes working in tandem to ensure proper functionality:

 - **The resource pool**.
 This is the central point of the program, the class that is interacted with by all of the other main classes.
 It holds the resources and provides data for the GUI, where the size of the pool is dynamically visualized as resources are added or consumed.
 - **Producer and consumer classes**.
-These are the actors that directly interacts with the resource pool, consuming or producing resources.
+These are the clients that directly interacts with the resource pool, consuming or producing resources.
+Both are concrete implementations of the abstract class ``Client``, who in turn implements the ``Runnable`` interface.
 - **The manager class**.
 This is the class that controls the flow of the program, balances the amount of actors and is responsible for updating the GUI as the resource pool changes.
 For this to be possible it needs to observe the pool ensure accurate updates to the GUI.

 In addition to this, three other classes have been implemented to support the functionality.
 These are: